 This policy applies to all current and future CP students.
-This policy was created with the dual focus of 1) promoting the professional development of CP students, and 2) protecting the public (i.e., current and future clients of cliniciansin-training).
+This policy was created with the dual focus of 1) promoting the professional development of CP students, and 2) protecting the public (i.e., current and future clients of clinicians-in-training).
 This policy was largely based on the recommendations of Wolf, Green, Nochajski, and Host (2014).
-The CP department believes that this policy will ultimately support CP students and the integrity of the CP program.

 References